hrguan/tracks/README.md

 ![Home](https://res.cloudinary.com/dql5gkbx4/image/upload/v1623109392/WechatIMG131_kdm8yp.jpg)
 ![Detail](https://res.cloudinary.com/dql5gkbx4/image/upload/v1623109392/WechatIMG129_cijxbf.jpg)

-RestaurantSearching is an app where users can search restaurant by categories.
+Tracks is an app where users can track their own routes and save them.
 This project was part of Stephen Grider's React Native course on Udemy.

 ### Features
 * Users can sign up, log in and log out